department-of-veterans-affairs/vets-website/content/pages/burials/index.md

   </div>

   <div class="link">
-    <a href="https://vets.gov/burials-and-memorials/pre-need/"><b>Pre-Need Burial Eligibility Determination (VA Form 40-10007)</b></a>
+    <a href="https://vets.gov/burials-and-memorials/pre-need/"><b>Pre-Need Burial Eligibility Determination</b></a>
     <p>Apply for a pre-need eligibility decision letter.
 This can help you pre plan for burial in a VA national cemetery, and make the process easier for your family members at your time of need.</p>
   </div>

   <div class="link">
-    <a href="https://vets.gov/burials-and-memorials/survivor-and-dependent-benefits/burial-costs/"><b>Help With Paying For Veterans Funeral and Burial Costs</b></a>
+    <a href="https://vets.gov/burials-and-memorials/survivor-and-dependent-benefits/burial-costs/"><b>Veteran Burial Allowance</b></a>
     <p>Learn how to apply for a burial allowance to help pay for Veterans funeral services, burial, and transportation costs.</p>
   </div>

   <div class="link">
-    <a href="https://vets.gov/burials-and-memorials/survivor-and-dependent-benefits/compensation/"><b>Dependency and Indemnity Compensation (DIC)</b></a>
+    <a href="https://www.vets.gov/burials-and-memorials/honor/headstones-markers-medallions/"><b>Memorial Items</b></a>
-    <p>Learn about getting VA disability benefits for a surviving spouse and dependent children.</p>
+    <p>Find out how to apply for grave markers, headstones Presidential Memorial Certificates, and other memorial items to honor a Veteran's service.</p>
   </div>

   <div class="link">
-    <a href="https://www.vets.gov/burials-and-memorials/honor/headstones-markers-medallions/"><b>Veterans Grave Markers, Headstones, Presidential Memorial Certificate, and Other Memorial Items</b></a>
+    <a href="https://vets.gov/burials-and-memorials/survivor-and-dependent-benefits/compensation/"><b>Compensation Benefits for Surviving Spouse and Dependents (VA DIC)</b></a>
-    <p>Find out how to apply for memorial items to honor a Veteran's service.</p>
+    <p>Learn about getting VA disability benefits for a surviving spouse or a dependent child or parent.</p>
   </div>

    <div class="link">
     <a href="https://www.vets.gov/burials-and-memorials/bereavement-counseling/"><b>Bereavement Counseling</b></a>
-    <p>See if you qualify for grief counseling and support after the loss of an active-duty Servicemember, Reservist, or National Guard Soldier.</p>
+    <p>See if you qualify for grief counseling and transition support after the loss of an active-duty Servicemember, Reservist, or National Guard Soldier.</p>
   </div>